cyjdos/learngit/readme.txt

 It's a test git file.
 I think it's OK.
 and really cool~!!!
+insert one line

-I do think so,
+I do think so, modify this line
      --add by win2008r2-AD